JJC to Host Investiture Ceremony for Clyne Namuo on Nov. 15 - 1340 WJOL

 Following the ceremony, the JJC Foundation will offer a champagne toast and hors d’oeuvres reception.

 To attend in person, please RSVP by Nov.
-8 to Carly Ringo at [email protected] or 815-280-2659.
+8 to Carly Ringo at [email protected]edu or 815-280-2659.
 The event will also be livestreamed.